circleupx/circleupx.github.io/_posts/2020-12-12-The-Power-Of-WebApplicationFactory.md

     // private field omitted for brevity
     _chinookDbContext = scopedServiceProvider.GetRequiredService<ChinookDbContext>();

-    // these two lines are important, they ensure the in-memory database is created.
+    // these two lines are important, they ensure the in-memory database is created now.
     _chinookDbContext.Database.OpenConnection();
     _chinookDbContext.Database.EnsureCreated();